 - Our Getting it Right for Every Child (GIRFEC) approach has ensured that support and intervention has been prioritised for children, young people and families with higher levels of vulnerability throughout the COVID-19 emergency response. - New ways of delivering effective learning and teaching through online learning and digital technologies have been developed in response to lockdown.
-Through technology we were able to ensure children continued to learn through virtual classrooms. - The Perth and Kinross Play Framework launched in June 2019.
+Through technology we were able to ensure children continued to learn through virtual classrooms. - We supported 3,482 families by providing direct payments to parents whose children were unable to access free school meals during lockdown to ensure that there was money to feed children at home. - The Perth and Kinross Play Framework I launched in June 2019.
 To support learning and play at home, Play Z cards, with simple play ideas for parents were produced and distributed through the Early Years and Childcare Teams, Schools and the Parenting Team to families to try at home.
 The Z Cards were also available on the Play Talk Read Bus (PTRB) when it visited Perth and Kinross between 16 and 20 September and was visited by 148 families and 220 children over five locations.
 82% said they had learned something new and 90% said they would try different ways of playing with their children at home. - Active Schools undertook a project to encourage more physical activity in children under ten.
 This resulted in several schools investing their Pupil Equity Funding to extend this project and consequently nine Physical Education, Physical Activity and Sport groups were established.

-Case Studies- improving the lives of looked after children
+Case Studies - Improving the lives of looked-after children

-Between 2016 to 2019 the has number of looked after children has remained steady at between 280 and 286 children.
-Since 2015 the proportion of children being looked after in a safe residential setting has increased from 92% to 96% in 2019/20, meaning that an increasing proportion of looked after children are finding a positive family environment.
-The multidisciplinary REACH team offer intensive and flexible support to young people and families to improve outcomes for young people who are looked after or who are at risk of being accommodated and are therefore "on the edge of care."
-REACH provides individualised support to help young people to remain in their families, schools and communities and prevent the need to move into care. (please note more information is expected on this case study)
+Between 2016 to 2019 the number of looked-after children has remained steady at between 280 and 286 children.
+Since 2015 the proportion of children being looked after in a safe residential setting has increased from 92% to 96% in 2019/20, meaning that an increasing proportion of lookedafter children are finding a positive family environment.
+The multidisciplinary REACH Team offer intensive and flexible support to young people (aged 12-18) and families to improve outcomes for young people who are looked-after or who are at risk of being accommodated and are therefore 'on the edge of care'.
+REACH provides individualised support to help young people to remain in their families, schools and communities and prevent the need to move into care.
+This approach is continually evaluated using the latest data so we can provide the best support possible to young people living in difficult circumstances.